matgou/GorgLdapOrmBundle/README.md

 Advanced Usage
 --------------

-On can use the @DnLinkArray annotation to map a field and an other ldap objec
+On can use the @DnLinkArray annotation to map a field and an other ldap object

 ```php
 namespace Gorg\Bundle\Application\Entity;